First Nations People in Canada

-There are 614 First Nations communities.
-Here are the numbers of communities in each province and territory:
+There are 617 First Nation communities in Canada.
+Here are the numbers of First Nations in each province and territory:

-Canada has many towns and cities that were named by the original inhabitants.
+Canada has many towns and cities that were given names adapted from the original Aboriginal language spoken in the area.
 These names help to define Canada as a land of diversity, beauty, abundance and cultural richness.
-Here are some of the ancient names:
+Here are some of the names:

 Coquitlam (British Columbia)

 comes from the Salish tribal name Kawayquitlam, which can be translated as "small red salmon."
 The name refers to sockeye salmon common to the area.